Parallel Residual Bi-Fusion Feature Pyramid Network for Accurate Single-Shot Object Detection: Introduction

 How to design fast and accurate network that can effectively detect all object sizes is still an open question.
 One solution to retain accurate feature localization is to add a bottom-up pathway to offset the lost information from low-level feature maps.
 In \cite{sermanet2013overfeat}, the adding of a gating module on the SSD frame leads to a gated bi-directional FP; however such gated network is not easily trainable.
-In \cite{PANet}, rather than object detection, a bottom-up path aggregation network was proposed for object segmentation.
-The bi-directional network of \cite{LRF_Wang_2019_ICCV} can efficiently circulate both low- and high-level semantic information for small object detection.
-In \cite{EfficientDet]}, based on NAS-FPN \cite{NAS-FPN}, a BiFPN was proposed for better small object detection with higher efficiency.
-In YOLOv4 \cite{YOLOv4}, the path aggregation method \cite{PANet} was modified by replacing the addition with concatenation for better detection of small objects.
-However, this BiFPN structure still cannot keep up accurate detections of both small and large objects all together.
+In \cite{PANet:CVPR:2018}, a bottom-up path aggregation network was proposed for object segmentation.
+The bi-directional network of \cite{LRF_Wang_2019_ICCV} can efficiently circulate both low-level and high-level semantic information for small object detection.
+In \cite{EfficientDet:CVPR:2020}, a BiFPN was proposed based on NAS-FPN \cite{NAS-FPN:CVPR:2019} to better detect small objects with high efficiency.
+In YOLOv4 \cite{YOLOv4:arXiv:2020}, path aggregation \cite{PANet:CVPR:2018} was modified by replacing the addition with concatenation for better detection of small objects.
+However, such BiFPN structure still cannot keep up accurate detections of both small and large objects all together.